sikiricd/recipe_project/README.md

 This is my first Odin Project project.
-I will be desiging my first website that is focused on recpes using all of the knowledge I obtained in the past few days in HTML.
+I will be designing my first website that is focused on recipes using all of the knowledge I obtained in the past few days in HTML.
 This is also my first HTML website.